weaves7/MobHunting/README.md

 * [Supports Minecraft 1.13]
 * Heavily customizable
 * Language support
+* Tested on SpigotMC, CraftBukkit, PaperSpigot/PaperClip, Glowstone and Cauldron
 * NEW Learning mode so players understand why they didn't get a reward when killing a mod.